triton-inference-server/server/docs/models_and_schedulers.rst

 ---------------

-With respect to Triton's schedulers, a *stateful* model (or stateful custom backend) does maintain state between inference requests.
+With respect to Triton's schedulers, a *stateful* model (or stateful backend) does maintain state between inference requests.
 The model is expecting multiple inference requests that together form a sequence of inferences that must be routed to the same model instance so that the state being maintained by the model is correctly updated.
 Moreover, the model may require that Triton provide *control* signals indicating, for example, sequence start.

 The :ref:`sequence batcher <section-sequence-batcher>` must be used for these stateful models.
 As explained below, the sequence batcher